 - and it gives you confidence, satisfaction, and a sense of accomplishment at the end of the day.

-Keep learning something new every day, and you will enjoy your retirement even more, and maybe you will longer too.
+Keep learning something new every day, and you will enjoy your retirement even more.
 Make sure to apply for Masterclass if you want to keep learning in retirement.

 9) Enjoy life in retirement by setting goals